alban-read/M1-MICRO-FORTH/README.md

 Learn ARM64, have some fun, create useful things.

+Provide a small safe subset of user friendly FORTH (if possible.)

-###  M1 MICRO FORTH is a small non standard VARIANT of FORTH
+###  M1 MICRO FORTH is a small, simple non standard VARIANT of FORTH

 #### Unsusal or odd features that deviate from Standard FORTH.

+Aims to provide a small safe set of user/application level words.

 - Strings are completely different:-
     - ASCII zero terminated in this version.